 GROUP BALANCE SHEET

-The balance sheet shows the value as at the balance sheet date of the assets and liabilities recognised by Centro.
-The net assets of Centro (assets less liabilities) are matched by the reserves held by Centro.
+The Balance Sheet shows the value as at the Balance Sheet date of the assets and liabilities recognised by the ITA and the PTE.
+The net assets (assets less liabilities) are matched by the reserves held by the ITA and the PTE.
 Reserves are reported in two categories – usable and unusable.
 Usable reserves are those that may be used to provide services, subject to the need to maintain a prudent level of reserves and any statutory limitations on their use.
-Unusable reserves are those that Centro is not able to use to provide services.
+Unusable reserves are those that are not able to be used to provide services.
 This category of reserves includes reserves that hold unrealised gains and losses and reserves that hold timing differences.

 WEST MIDLANDS INTEGRATED TRA NSPORT AUTHORITY